Homotopy equivalence of spaces of metrics with invertible Dirac operator

-The above goal will be obtained by a homotopy of $\RM$ glued together from three steps: \begin{enumerate}[(A)] \item The metric will be perturbed into a \emph{half-flat standard form around $S$}, i.e., there will be a continuous function $\epsilon\colon \RM\to (0,1)$ such that $g$ is homotopic to a metric $\hat{g}$ which on $U_{S,g}(\epsilon(g))$ has the form $\hat{g}|_{U_{S,g}(\epsilon(g))}= (\exp_{{g}}^\perp)_* (\xi_{n-k}+ {g}|_S)$, where $\xi_{n-k}$ is the euclidean metric on $\mathbb R^{n-k}$.
+The above goal will be obtained by a homotopy equivalence of $\RM$ to a space of half-flattened metrics, defined below, glued together from three steps: \begin{enumerate}[(A)] \item The metric will be perturbed into a \emph{half-flat standard form around $S$}, i.e., there will be a continuous function $\epsilon\colon \RM\to (0,1)$ such that $g$ is homotopic to a metric $\hat{g}$ which on $U_{S,g}(\epsilon(g))$ has the form $\hat{g}|_{U_{S,g}(\epsilon(g))}= (\exp_{{g}}^\perp)_* (\xi_{n-k}+ {g}|_S)$, where $\xi_{n-k}$ is the euclidean metric on $\mathbb R^{n-k}$.
 This will be obtained by a parametrized version of \cite[Lemma 3.4]{ADH}, see Section~\ref{sec:half}. \item Using appropriate diffeomorphisms, $U_{S,g}(r)$ will be mapped onto $D_r$ for all $r\leq \epsilon(g)$.
 On the tubular neighbourhoods $U_{S,g}(\epsilon(g))$, this will be done via normal exponential maps.
-This will then be extended to all of $M$ via a parametrized version of the diffeotopy extension theorem, see Lemma~\ref{lem:stand}. \item Using further diffeomorphisms that are radial w.r.t.~$g_0$, we will finally obtain
+This will then be extended to all of $M$ via a parametrized version of the diffeotopy extension theorem, see Lemma~\ref{lem:stand}.